 Review your replenishment guidelines regularly to match fill levels with demand.
-That’ll help you keep the right amount on hand and not need to pay for expensive, expedited freight.
+That’ll help you keep the right amount on hand, so you don’t need to pay for expensive, expedited freight.
 Make this part of your overall warehouse planning so that leaders allocate the right amount of space for your goods and maintain adequate safety stock.

 Monitoring replenishment can also help you track the capabilities and reliability of your vendors.
 You not only need to make replenishment orders at the right time, but your partners need to deliver.
 Customers suffer when either side of that equation is disrupted.

 3 best practices for optimizing products and SKUs during fulfillment